Accessibility & the Americans with Disabilities Act

 Topeka Metro’s Lift Service is a paratransit service that provides origin to destination transportation for people whose disability or condition prevents them from using Topeka Metro fixed route buses.
 Lift Service can take a qualified customer to locations within 3/4 of a mile of a regular Topeka Metro fixed bus route, during the same hours that the bus route runs in that area.
 Premium service for an additional cost is available to qualified passengers beyond the 3/4 mile corridor to the contiguous corporate city limits of Topeka.
 Passengers must complete an eligibility form and be approved prior to using the service.
 While the federal government mandates the eligibility process be completed by 21 days, Topeka Metro strives to provide approval within seven days.
 Qualified passengers must make advanced ride reservations by calling in before 5:00 p.m. the day before their trip.
 For more information on the Lift Service, call 785-783-7000 or visit https://topekametro.org/about-metro/paratransit-service-the-lift/.

 Topeka Metro makes reasonable modifications to its policies, practices, or procedures when necessary to avoid discrimination on the basis of disability, or to provide program accessibility to our services, subject to several exceptions.
 Requests should be made in advance, if possible.
 If it is not possible to make a request in advance, operating personnel will make a determination whether to grant the request at the time it is made.
-To request a reasonable modification, contact Operations Supervisor Al Bradley at 785-730-8651 or firstname.lastname@example.org.
+To request a reasonable modification or file a reasonable modification complaint, contact Operations Supervisor Al Bradley at 785-730-8651 or email@example.com.

 Visitors riding the fixed route with a valid reduced fare ID card from another transit system will be permitted to ride with Topeka Metro at the reduced rate.
 The ID card must be shown to the operator upon boarding and before paying the fare.